 Clinically Enhanced Pharmacist Independent Prescribers (CEPIP)

 Pharmacists currently on the courses will be getting updates on deadlines and support available direct from the universities.
 All CEPIP course due to start in April / May have been deferred until September.
-Dates of the new courses will be available in due course from an updated factsheet available at the foot of this page.
+Dates of the new courses are now available from an updated factsheet available at the foot of this page.

 History of CEPIP